Thai National Parks

 Geoffroy's rousette

-The Geoffroy's rousette, (Rousettus amplexicaudatus), is a species of megabat or old world fruit bats.
+Geoffroy's rousette (Rousettus amplexicaudatus) is a species of megabat or Old World fruit bats.
 It is one of ten species in the genus Rousettus.

 Distribution

-The Geoffroy's rousette occurs throughout Southeast Asia and in the Malesia region of Oceania, in: Myanmar, Thailand, Cambodia, Laos, Vietnam, Singapore, Indonesia, the island of Borneo, East Timor, the Philippines, the Solomon Islands, Bismarck Archipelago, and Papua New Guinea.
+Geoffroy's rousette occurs throughout Southeast Asia and in the Malesia region of Oceania, in Myanmar, Thailand, Cambodia, Laos, Vietnam, Singapore, Indonesia, the island of Borneo, East Timor, the Philippines, the Solomon Islands, Bismarck Archipelago, and Papua New Guinea.

 Description

-Like other fruit bats, Rousettus amplexicaudatus have sensitive hearing and sense of smell and good eyesight which help them to manoeuvre well during flight, specifically at night.
-What makes them different from other fruit bats is their echolocating ability.
-It can be distinguished by their grey-brown to brown upperpart which is darker on top of their head and paler underpart which is usually grey-brown.
-They have long pale hairs on the chin and neck despite having short and sparse fur.
-They sometimes have pale yellow tufts of hair on the side of the neck which occur in adult for this species, especially males.
+Like other fruit bats, R. amplexicaudatus has sensitive hearing and sense of smell and good eyesight which helps it to manoeuvre well during flight, specifically at night.
+What makes it different from other fruit bats is its echolocating ability.
+It can be distinguished by its grey-brown to brown upperpart which is darker on top of the head and paler underpart which is usually grey-brown.
+It has long pale hairs on the chin and neck despite having short and sparse fur.
+It sometimes has pale yellow tufts of hair on the side of its neck which occur in adult for this species, especially males.
 Most males are substantially larger than females.
-The most distinguishable figure of this bat besides producing a distinctive, audible clicking call is their wings.
+The most distinguishable figure of this bat besides producing a distinctive, audible clicking call is its wings.
 It is attached to the sides of the back and separated by a broad band of fur.
-The lower incisors are bifid, the canines have a longitudinal groove on the outer surface which is slightly medial to center and the first premolars are smaller than second premolars, especially on the upper jaw.
+The lower incisors are bifid, the canines have a longitudinal groove on the outer surface which is slightly medial to center, and the first premolars are smaller than second premolars, especially on the upper jaw.

-Specimens in the Sabah Museum were collected from coconut plantations on Mantani Island and the highland of Crocker Range while the one from Sarawak was from Niah Cave.
-This medium-sized bat normally roosts in caves; feeds on fruit, nectar and pollen (Payne et al. 1985).
-It roosts dark caves, rock crevices and old tombs (Lekagul and McNeely 1977).
+Specimens in the Sabah Museum were collected from coconut plantations on Mantani Island and the highland of Crocker Range, while the one from Sarawak was from Niah Cave.
+This medium-sized bat normally roosts in caves, and feeds on fruit, nectar, and pollen.
+It roosts dark caves, rock crevices and old tombs.

 This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
 Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.